athemis89/taqueria/README.md

 ![Screenshot 2023-06-16 at 14 53 59](https://github.com/athemis89/taqueria/assets/121729165/9bf441fb-0d97-431a-9fa8-e5327e4440ff)

-The code defines two dictionaries: menu and sides.
+The code defines two dictionaries: menu and sides. <br />
-These dictionaries represent the available food items on the menu and their respective prices and ingredients.
+These dictionaries represent the available food items on the menu and their respective prices and ingredients.<br />

 **main() function**

 ![image](https://github.com/athemis89/taqueria/assets/121729165/435f5136-c23b-44f2-b862-be7138863294)

-The main() function serves as the entry point of the program.
+The main() function serves as the entry point of the program. <br />
-It prompts the user to select an option: "New Order" or "Track Order."
+It prompts the user to select an option: "New Order" or "Track Order." <br />
-Based on the user's input, it calls the corresponding functions: new_order() or track_order().
+Based on the user's input, it calls the corresponding functions: new_order() or track_order().<br />

 **welcome() funtion**